Close

 Transit Passengers

-Transit passengers remaining in the international area of Entebbe Airport for under 24 hours typically do not require visas.
-However, leaving the airport or overnight stays require proper entry documentation.
+Transit passengers remaining in the international area of Entebbe Airport do not require visas.
+However, leaving the airport or overnight stays require proper entry documentation and a transit visa, which is valid for a maximum of 7 days.

 03